mishmanners/battlesnake-starter-csharp/README.md

 This is a basic implementation of the Battlesnake API.
 It's a great starting point for anyone wanting to program their first Battlesnake using C#.
 It can also be deployed to Azure, or any other cloud provider you'd like.

+Forked from the official Battlesnake starter.
+There are lots of snakes you can use to get started, including Python, Go, C#, and more.

 ### Technologies Used

 * [Asp Net Core](https://dotnet.microsoft.com/apps/aspnet)